carlav130/carlav130/README.md

 </p>

 <samp>
     I have experience as a Web Developer working with different frameworks since 2015.
 I like challenges and learn new technologies.
 My fundamental pillars are perseverance and effort.
-I'm currently learning and growing my skillset in backend, symfony and DDD.
 </samp>

 ### Languages and Tools